apache/airflow-site/landing-pages/site/content/en/blog/implementing-stable-API-for-Apache-Airflow.md

  5. [Update FlaskAppBuilder to v3](https://github.com/apache/airflow/pull/9648)
  6. [Add migration guide from the experimental REST API to the stable REST API](https://github.com/apache/airflow/pull/9771)
 ### Follow-Ups
-There are still lots of works to be done on the REST API including writing helpful documentation.
+There is still lots of works to be done on the REST API including writing helpful documentation.
 I still follow up on these and hopefully, we will complete the REST API before the internship ends.

 I am very grateful to my mentors, [Jarek](https://github.com/potiuk) and [Kaxil](https://github.com/kaxil) for their